techpmsap/Leonardo_IOT_ML_PW_2018/Exercise_07/Exercise_07.md

 The goal of this exercise is to understand how to access SAP Cloud Foundry cockpit, how to setup the ML Foundation service and how to generate a service key for accessing it from an external application.

-## Prerequisites

-Here below are prerequisites for this exercise.

-* A trial account on the SAP Cloud Platform.
-You can get one by registering here <https://account.hanatrial.ondemand.com>

 ## Steps